SaturnKai/Randomizer/README.md

 the game will be in a fresh state again before randomizing.
 10. Build the game's files from the original directory into a playable image and launch it into an emulator.

+If you need help building the game files, you can use Murphy's steps on creating one.
+His tutorial contains extra steps for building as demo, but it's relatively the same. https://www.youtube.com/watch?v=oKWkVYqCu7U

 Features:
 ------